 Registration Process and Documents

-Print off a registration pack opposite (including GMS1 form), and bring it in with you prior to your first visit to the practice or on your first visit to the practice along with completed forms and Identification documents.
+Print off the New Patient Adult & Child Registration and GMS1 forms opposite.
+Please complete both forms and bring with you prior to your first visit to the practice or on your first visit to the practice along with your identification documents.
 You need to print both of these documents for each patient you are registering.